Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Geerodeerd-land-Bolivia

-What are we going to do in this project?
+This is what we are going to do in Bolivia

 Bolivia-agroforestry